Buy-to-Let Jargon Buster

 Non-Resident Landlord (NRL) Scheme

-This is a scheme which taxes the UK rental income from people who rent out property but spend more than six months outside the UK.
+This is a scheme which taxes the UK rental income from people who rent out property but spend more than six months per tax year outside the UK.
 Tenants and letting agents must also join the NRL scheme if they are dealing with properties owned by a non-resident landlord, otherwise it can lead to tax penalties.

 Notice Period